abbad/react-native-image-search-demo/README.md

-# React Native Image Search App.
+# React Native Image Search App
 Using PixaBay Api, managed to create an app to show images.

 ## Running the app.